graphql-crystal/graphql/README.md

 end
 ```

-## Defining Query
+## Query

 Query is the root type of all queries.
-It has the same requirements as a object type, but also
+It has the same requirements as a object
-requires a `GraphQL::QueryType` include.
+type, but also requires a `GraphQL::QueryType` include.

 ```crystal
 @[GraphQL::Object]